Richard Dannatt: Personal life

 Dannatt met his wife, Philippa ("Pippa"; née Gurney), during his first year at Durham University in 1973.
 The couple became engaged, and married in March 1977, after which Pippa accompanied Dannatt on his return to Berlin.
 They had four children—three sons and one daughter.
+Their eldest son, Tom, is the founder of the charity Street Child.
 Bertie, their second son, served with the Grenadier Guards—Pippa's father's regiment—in Iraq and Afghanistan, earning a mention in despatches and reaching the rank of captain before leaving the army in 2008.

 In 1977, then just 26, Dannatt suffered a major stroke, rendering him unable to speak and leaving the right-hand side of his body paralysed.
 He spent much of the subsequent two years recovering and was eventually allowed to return to duty, though he still tires more quickly on his right-hand side than on his left and has other minor residual effects.
 During his recovery, Dannatt, a devout Christian, was pointed to two Bible verses, which prompted him to believe that his commitment to his faith had thus far been "half-hearted" and inspired him to make a greater commitment which, according to his autobiography, "helped define who I then became, both as a person and as a soldier".
 Dannatt later attributed surviving his stroke and several other near-death experiences—including the incident for which he was awarded the Military Cross—to a challenge from God to "devote his life to Christ".

-Dannatt has been Vice President of the Armed Forces Christian Union since 1998 and President Emeritus of the Soldiers' and Airmen's Scripture Readers Association since 2020 (he was president from 1999 to 2019).
+Dannatt has been Vice President of the Armed Forces Christian Union since 1998 and President of the Soldiers' and Airmen's Scripture Readers Association from 1999 to 2019, then becoming President Emeritus.
 He was President of the Army Rifle Association from 2000 to 2008 and of the Royal Norfolk Agricultural Association in 2008, presiding over that year's Royal Norfolk Show, attended by Prince Harry at Dannatt's invitation.
 He served as a trustee of the Windsor Leadership Trust since 2005 and as patron of Hope and Homes for Children since 2006, and continues his patronage of Help for Heroes, which he assisted in founding while CGS.
 He lists his leisure interests as cricket, tennis, fishing and shooting.
 He was appointed president of the Norfolk Churches Trust in November 2011, and Vice President of The Western Front Association in 2013.
-He is President of YMCA Norfolk and chairman of the Norfolk Strategic Flooding Alliance (NSFA).
+He is President of YMCA Norfolk and was chairman of the Norfolk Strategic Flooding Alliance (NSFA) until 2023.

 He and his wife live in Keswick, South Norfolk.